-- 3.1.1 For flat design, the recommendations of ADB pose a significant limitation on the conditions for adopting bedrooms as inner rooms.
-In recognition of this, the National House Building Council (NHBC) commissioned the Building Research Establishment (BRE) to undertake a study (NF19) [15] into the risk from fires associated with open plan flat arrangements.
+- For flat design, the recommendations of ADB pose a significant limitation on the conditions for adopting 3.1.1 bedrooms as inner rooms.
+In recognition of this, the National House Building Council (NHBC) commissioned the Building Research Establishment (BRE) to undertake a study (NF19) [16] into the risk from fires associated with open plan flat arrangements.
 NF19 included computational modelling of several flat arrangements and fire and evacuation scenarios where the relative level of safety achieved in traditional (i.e., ADB protected entrance hall) and open plan layouts were assessed via comparative analyses.
 These analyses considered the fractional effective dose (FED) for occupants escaping from the dwelling of fire origin, where the FED represents a measure of airborne pollutants (irritants and asphyxiants) inhaled by occupants, where toxins, such as carbon monoxide (CO), accumulate over time during occupant evacuation in a building impacted by fire. - 3.1.2 From NF19 it was determined that open plan flat arrangements could achieve an equivalent or improved level of safety relative to guidance recommendations.
 This was reliant on the additional measures of residential sprinkler protection and the inclusion of an enhanced automatic detection and alarm system. - 3.1.3 With respect to detection and alarm, NF19 recommended that smoke detectors and alarms be included in all habitable rooms (excluding bathrooms) and heat detectors and alarms provided in kitchens.
-This aligns with a Grade D LD1 system designed to BS 5839-6:2019+A1:2020 [1]. - 3.1.4 As a result of the performance-based assessments carried out and detailed in the NF19 study, open plan flat design was subsequently incorporated into the prescriptive guidance of BS 9991:2011 [16], its 2015 revision [8] (the current version), and the upcoming draft revision [9]. - 3.1.5 In 2020, Hopkin et al. [17] undertook a review of the fire safety design of open plan flats, including a comprehensive review of the NF19 study.
-In this review, it was identified that NF19 made a number of favourable assumptions around the performance of sprinkler systems, assuming that: - Sprinklers achieve a quick response for the response time index (RTI) of 50 m^{1/2}s^{1/2} and have no conductivity factor (C factor).
+This aligns with a Grade D LD1 system designed to BS 5839-6:2019+A1:2020 [1]. - 3.1.4 As a result of the performance-based assessments carried out and detailed in the NF19 study, open plan flat design was subsequently incorporated into the guidance of BS 9991:2011 [17], as well as both its 2015 [8] and 2024 [11] revisions. - 3.1.5 In 2020, Hopkin et al. [18] undertook a review of the fire safety design of open plan flats, including a comprehensive review of the NF19 study.
+In this review, it was identified that NF19 made a number of favourable assumptions around the performance of sprinkler systems, assuming that: - Sprinklers achieve a quick response for the response time index (RTI) of 50 m1/2s1/2 and have no • conductivity factor (C factor).
 Refer to Section 5.2 for more discussion around these parameters and their impact on response time. - Sprinklers immediately extinguish the fire upon operation.
-Refer to discussion in Section 5.3 for common suppression assumptions. - Sprinklers are 100% reliable (see Section 5.4 later). - 3.1.6 Despite these favourable assumptions in the original performance-based assessment, sprinkler systems are frequently used to support open plan flat design and are not subject to the same level of scrutiny as novel solutions, in part due to their historical use and their inclusion in prescriptive guidance and its revisions over time. - 3.1.7 Although not strictly applicable to multi-storey dwellinghouses, NF19 highlights the historical practice of applying performance-based analysis to support deviations from residential fire safety guidance, especially for open plan arrangements.
+Refer to discussion in Section 5.3 for common ٠ suppression assumptions. - Sprinklers are 100% reliable (see Section 5.4 later). - 3.1.6 Despite these favourable assumptions in the original performance-based assessment, sprinkler systems are frequently used to support open plan flat design and are not subject to the same level of scrutiny as novel solutions, in part due to their historical use and their inclusion in guidance and its revisions over time. - 3.1.7 Although not strictly applicable to multi-storey dwellinghouses, NF19 highlights the historical practice of applying performance-based analysis to support deviations from residential fire safety guidance, especially for open plan arrangements.

-3.2 Alternative solutions and performance-based design
+Alternative solutions and performance-based design 3.2

-3.2.1 The prescriptive guidance in ADB and BS 9991:2015 provides one means of demonstrating compliance with the functional requirements of the Building Regulations for common buildings.
+The guidance in ADB and BS 9991 provides a means of demonstrating compliance with the functional 3.2.1 requirements of the Building Regulations for common buildings.